nart4hire/ocw-backend/model/web/course/README.md

 course - add a course

 - Updating:
-course/major/{abbr} - update a major
+course/major/{id} - update a major
-course/faculty/{abbr} - update a faculty
+course/faculty/{id} - update a faculty
 course/{id} - update a course

 - Deleting:
 course/{id} - delete course with id

 ### Cannot Delete Majors/Faculties ###
+Notes: ID is interchangeable with abbreviation (has OR relationship)